sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/default-availability-management-options/index.md

 ## Changing default availability management options

 You may want to change these default functionalities for your marketplace to work how you need.
-This is possible with The New Sharetribe by extending your marketplace with code.
+This is possible with Sharetribe by extending your marketplace with code.
 If you are a developer, consult our developer documentation for more information on how [availability management](https://www.sharetribe.com/docs/references/availability/)